weDevsOfficial/WPFeather-Floating-Contact-Form-for-WordPress/README.md

 ## 🎯 Powerful SPAM Protection
 Another key feature of WPFeather Contact Form is its superior spam protection.
 The plugin is designed to prevent spam submissions, which can be a major problem for many website owners.
-The plugin uses a combination of techniques to prevent spam, including Cludflare Turnstile (CAPTCHA alternative for humans), dynamically honeypot fields.
+The plugin uses a combination of techniques to prevent spam, including [Cloudflare Turnstile]([url](https://www.cloudflare.com/products/turnstile/)) (CAPTCHA alternative for humans), dynamically generated honeypot fields.

 This plugin does not rely on jQuery or any other bloated libraries.
+Only pure JavaScript.
+No bloated stuff, no impact on loading speed!

-It has a clever anti-spam system The Ajax action that manages email sending is dynamically generated and different for each site.
+It has a clever anti-spam system The AJAX action that manages email sending is dynamically generated and different for each site.
 Additionally, the submission process is based on a unique random token for each form submission and random keys that are specific to each website.

 All of the anti-spam measures are conducted behind the scenes, without interfering with the user's experience, and most importantly, they are effective.
 On top of it, you can use  [Cloudflare Turnstile]([url](https://www.cloudflare.com/products/turnstile/)) if you want with it as well